CONCRETE & PAVEMENT RENOVATIONS

 Natural disasters can also contribute to damaged concrete or pavement.
 While flooding seldom impacts the material itself, it may greatly expand the ground underneath the concrete, causing it to move and flex from its original position and eventually crack.
 Intense fires that generate extreme heat may cause the material to become weak and more susceptible to damage as well.

-Why Cracked Concrete Is More Than Just an Aesthetic Problem
+Cracked Concrete is More Than Just an Aesthetic Problem

-Some commercial building owners may only decide to do concrete or pavement renovations once the damage becomes unsightly, but in reality, cracked concrete is more than just an aesthetic problem.
+Commercial building owners may decide to do concrete or pavement renovations once the damage becomes unsightly, but cracked concrete is more than just an aesthetic problem.
 This type of situation can also lead to significant safety issues.

 Particularly deep or elongated cracks can cause the ground to become uneven.
-This can be a serious safety risk for people that are walking on the property.
-They could trip or lose their footing causing them to fall, making accident liability a serious issue for the building owner.
-Addressing these issues in a timely manner provides a safer environment for anyone on the property.
+This can be a serious safety risk for people that are walking on the property resulting in accident liability issues for the building owner.
+Addressing these issues in a timely manner provides a safer environment.

 If left unaddressed, a crack can continue to cause damage.
 It will generally grow in length and sometimes depth.
 It then becomes an even bigger accident liability and can be far more expensive to repair.

-Cracked Concrete or Pavement May Not Necessarily Require Replacement
+Cracked Concrete or Pavement May Not Require Replacement

 The materials that make up concrete are basic, making it generally quite affordable.
 However, to have concrete replaced can be quite expensive.
 For concrete to be replaced, the existing material must be demolished and removed for the groundwork to be laid for a new application.